Opinion

 Phase One Adds Automated Frame Averaging to IQ4 series Digital Backs

-Phase One has announced that it will be adding ‘Automated Frame Averaging’ to their newly introduced Full-Frame MF (54 x 40mm) Phase One IQ4 series digital backs next week.
+Phase One has announced that it will be adding ‘Automated Frame Averaging’ to its newly introduced Full-Frame 645 MF (54 x 40mm) Phase One IQ4 series digital backs next week.
 Automated Frame Averaging was mentioned during the original announcement of the IQ4 series and is said to reduce shadow noise and protect highlights from clipping.
 The new feature leverages the electronic shutter in the new IQ4 DBs (as well as the increased RAM and upgraded processor) to capture multiple frames in rapid succession, often with no significant time between them which may otherwise lead to moving elements appearing as blurred artefacts.
-The series of frames are merged generating a single RAW file.…
+The series of frames are merged generating a single RAW…

 -

-Hasselblad Announces X1D II 50C camera and XCD 35-75mm F3.5-4.5 Zoom (Updated)
+Hasselblad X1D II 50C camera and XCD 35-75mm F3.5-4.5 zoom announced (Updated)

 Hasselblad has announced an update to its cropped medium format mirrorless camera, in the form of the new X1D II 50C.
 Although it shares the same 50MP cropped (essentially 44 x 33mm) MF CMOS sensor as the original, it has some improved features and a new processor to speed up operation.
-This includes quicker start-up (now just under 4 seconds, from my time with the camera at the London launch) and continuous shooting now at 2.7fps, while black-out times between shots has also been reduced, claim the company.
+This includes quicker start-up (now just under 4 seconds, from my time with the camera at the London launch) and continuous shooting now at 2.7fps, while black-out times between shots have also been reduced, claims the company.
 Other improvements include a new, larger 3.6-in 2.36-million-dot touchscreen at the rear with some menu and UI changes.
 The viewfinder display has…

 -